Exhaust systems for trucks: emissions, sound, warranty, and seller terms

 Seller links may earn Fitment Pilot a referral fee.
 Fitment guidance and deal quality come first.

 Exhaust shopping mixes sound, appearance, emissions rules, and installation fitment.
-A cat-back system, axle-back kit, muffler, downpipe, and emissions-adjacent part are not the same kind of purchase.
+A cat-back system, an axle-back kit, a muffler, and a downpipe are not the same kind of purchase.
 The legal and warranty risk changes with the part.

 The first question is where the part sits.
 A cat-back system usually avoids emissions hardware, but the buyer still needs to confirm cab, bed, wheelbase, engine, tip exit, and hanger location.
 Parts closer to emissions equipment need a much stronger legality review, especially when the page uses off-road-only language or omits compliance notes.